 Short term goals, long term vision – the importance of short term goals

 Goals are exact, but the future is not.

-A goal could be that you want to lose 30lbs in 30 months.
+A goal could be that you want to read 30 pages each day for the next seven years.
 But the future at that time could be a completely different place than what you are anticipating it to look like right now.

-With that in mind, I primarily set short terms goals within the 3-6 month range.
+With that in mind, I primarily set shorter goals within that long term vision.

 Here’s an example of setting a long term goal versus setting short term goals within a long term vision.

 The concept of a long term vision